habibur2694/Ultimate-Number-Guessing-Game/README.md

-<<<<<<< HEAD
 #  Ultimate Number Guessing Game

-A professional Python-based interactive **Number Guessing Game** where players try to guess a randomly generated number with different difficulty levels, scoring system, and leaderboard tracking.
+A professional Python-based interactive **Number Guessing Game** where players try to guess a randomly generated number with different difficulty levels, a scoring system, and leaderboard tracking.

 This project is built to practice and demonstrate core Python programming concepts including **functions, loops, conditions, modules, exception handling, and file handling**.